hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 a86a26da6c5a   blockstack/stacks-blockchain-api   "docker-entrypoint.s…"   1 minute ago   Up 1 minute   0.0.0.0:3700->3700/tcp, :::3700->3700/tcp, 0.0.0.0:3999->3999/tcp, :::3999->3999/tcp   stacks-blockchain-api
 ```

-**Note**: on initial sync, it will take several minutes for port `3999` to become available.
+**Note**: On initial sync, it will take several minutes for port `3999` to become available.

 ### Stopping stacks-blockchain-api

-To stop the stacks-blockchain-api service (this will also remove the container):
+To stop the stacks-blockchain-api service (this will also remove the container), run the following command:

 ```bash
 $ docker stop stacks-blockchain-api